jruots/criticaide/src/docs/CONTRIBUTING.md

 - Keep it simple - prefer more verbose and well commented code than any fancy shit.
 - Add comments for non-obvious code: comments are made for humans, code for machines.
 - Test your changes thoroughly.
 E.g. for Windows you can use VirtualBox and install Windows on it to test packaged builds.
-Changes not tested on packaged builds will not be merged
+Changes not tested on packaged builds will not be merged.
-- Update documentation if needed
+- Update documentation if needed.

 ## Questions?